kurochin143/graphql-sequelize-auto/README.md

 Config based GraphQL schema generator.

-Automatically generate GraphQL CRUD queries and provides a service that processes GraphQL resolvers input that automatically queries the database.
+Generates GraphQL CRUD queries based on database schema and configuration.
+It also provides a service that will query the database based using the generated GraphQL query.

 ## Prerequisite Knowledge